Azure AD Authentication Using SAML

 -

-user.givennamemaps tofirstNameuser.surnamemaps tolastNameuser.mailmaps toemail
+user.givennamemaps tofirstNameuser.surnamemaps tolastNameuser.mailmaps toemail- You can delete

-Claim Configuration- Keep the Namespace empty for each claim.
+Claim configuration- Keep the Namespace empty for each claim.

 - Claim names are case sensitive.